pragma-/pbot/doc/Commands.md

 ### Factoids

 Factoids are another type of command.
 Factoids are simple textual strings that anybody can create.
-At their most simple, they simply display their text when invoked.
+At their most simple, they display their text when invoked.
 However, significantly more complex Factoids can be created by using the powerful interpreter and by using the even more powerful `/code` Factoid command.

 Factoids do not have access to PBot's internal API or data structures.

 #### Code Factoids

-Code Factoids are simple Factoids that are created using the `/code` command.
+Code Factoids are Factoids whose text begins with the `/code` command.
-These Factoids will execute their textual string using the scripting or programming language invoked by the `/code` command.
+These Factoids will execute their text using the scripting or programming language specified by the `/code` command.

 Code Factoids do not have access to PBot's internal API or data structures.